AI-PR labelling — distinguish + apply extra gates

 Current landscape (web-search-verified)

-Section titled “Current landscape (web-search-verified)”Three things changed in 2025-2026 that make Q11 max score reachable without bespoke engineering: AI tools standardised on machine-readable attribution, GitHub’s rulesets matured enough to enforce label-conditional policy, and security scanners shipped first-class GitHub Action integrations that gate cleanly on severity.
+Section titled “Current landscape (web-search-verified)”Three things changed in 2025-2026 that make Q11 max score reachable without bespoke engineering: AI tools standardised on machine-readable attribution, the “always-required check that reads the label inside the workflow” pattern became the documented way to apply conditional gating on GitHub, and security scanners shipped first-class GitHub Action integrations that gate cleanly on severity.

 Auto-labeling via GitHub Actions or pre-push hook